Community Benefit

 Highlights

-- 195 West Marin seniors received core services aimed at successful aging including case management services, home delivered meals and frequent contact either virtually or by phone.
+- 223 West Marin seniors received core services aimed at successful aging, including case management services, home delivered meals and frequent contact via phone, Facetime and Zoom.

-- 72 individuals experiencing homelessness received medical respite, resulting in 355 avoidable hospital days.
+- 105 unhoused individuals received medical respite, resulting in 498 avoidable hospital days.

-- 22,248 individuals were provided preventive and restorative dental care services.
+- 17,944 individuals were provided preventive dental care services.

-- Nearly 30,000 medically tailored, nutritious meals were delivered to individuals and families in need.
+- Over 50,000 medically tailored, nutritious meals were delivered to individuals and families in need.

-- 1,355 individuals who were homeless were provided medical, mental health, and alcohol/drug treatment services in a clinical setting.
+- 1,185 persons experiencing homelessness were provided medical care, mental health, alcohol or drug treatment services in a clinical setting.

-- Over 4,600 at risk individuals received community health education and referrals to safety net system supports including benefits, workforce support, rent supplements, eating disorders, home safety evaluations, financial assistance, food resources, legal advice, and housing resources.
+- 3,035 at risk individuals received community health education and referrals to safety net system supports, including benefits, job placement, rent supplements, eating disorders, home safety evaluations, financial assistance, food resources, legal advice, and housing resources.

-- 1,740 seniors, youth and families received healthy eating and active living programming including cooking and nutrition classes, meal preparation, and active outdoor activities.
+- 1,530 seniors, youth and families received healthy eating and active living programing, including cooking and nutrition classes, hikes, senior strolls, workshops, gardening classes, after school sports, enrichment classes, intergenerational events, and a wellness library.

 Buckelew Programs